Working for the Department of Resources

 Flexible work options

-- Flexible hours - enable you to vary work hours and pattern of attendance
+- Flexible hours - enables you to vary work hours and pattern of attendance

 - Flexible workplace locations - allows you to work part of your hours at home or other departmental offices